cryptoadvance/specter-desktop/docs/faq.md

 It is watch-only (private keys are protected by HWW) and compatible with multisig in Electrum, so even if something breaks you always have a fallback option while we fix the bug.
 So go for it :)

-We try to use default descriptors and derivation paths exactly for this reason - to be compatible with other wallets.
-Would be nice to keep it this way, but at a certain point we will need to diverge - for example when we add miniscript support.
+We try to use default descriptors and derivation paths exactly for this reason: to be compatible with other wallets.
+Even if we add advanced features such as miniscript, you will always have Bitcoin Core to fall back to.

 ### *What's the difference between Specter-desktop and Specter-DIY?*